JDACS4C-IMPROVE/docs/content/candle_1.rst

 .. code-block:: python3

   import os
+  import candle  # this imports all the public functions you need in the candle namespace
+  # None of the following are needed
-  from candle.file_utils import directory_tree_from_parameters
+  # from candle.file_utils import directory_tree_from_parameters
-  from candle.file_utils import get_file
+  # from candle.file_utils import get_file
-  from candle import Benchmark
+  # from candle import Benchmark
-  from candle import finalize_parameters
+  # from candle import finalize_parameters

   # set CANDLE_DATA_DIR env var.
 This is normally set externally.
   os.environ['CANDLE_DATA_DIR'] = '/tmp/improve_data_dir'